Jean Price

 Jean Louise Langenheder Price (September 13, 1943 – March 25, 2019) was a Democratic Party member of the Montana House of Representatives, representing District 20 from 2011 to 2019.

 Price was an artist and retired art teacher.
 Price received her bachelor's degree in art and education from Hastings College.
 She also received her master's degrees, in sculpture and fibers, from Kansas State University and Southern Illinois University Carbondale.
 Price was also the director of the Urban Art Project of 2008, Great Falls, Montana.

+She died of cancer in Great Falls Montana on March 25, 2019.